facebookarchive/instant-articles-builder/README.md

 #### Docker-compose (with cache)

+Update .env with the port according with docker-compose file.
+As default, memcache it is configured: "8107:8000".

 You can get a webserver with cache (using [memcached](https://memcached.org/)) by running the following command from the `Docker/webserver/ folder:

 ```